BiggestZ/RecruitmentAgent/README.md

 The agent will:
 - Process all PDF files in `resume_unscanned`
 - Extract applicant information (name, email)
+- Read and parse job descriptions from Google Drive (extract recruiter email and name)
-- Match resumes against job opportunities
+- Match resumes against job requirements using GPT-4
+- Accept matches when requirements are met or score ≥ 8/10
+- Check recruiter availability via Google Calendar (morning/afternoon slots)
-- Send personalized emails to recruiters
+- Email recruiters with matched candidate details
+- Email applicants with recruiter contact and proposed time slots
 - Move processed files to `resume_processed`

 ## How It Works

-1. **Resume Processing**: Extracts text and applicant information from PDF files
+1. **Resume Processing**: Extracts text and applicant information from PDF files using PyMuPDF
 2. **Experience Extraction**: Identifies and extracts the work experience section
 3. **Google Drive Reading**: Downloads and processes all job opportunities from Google Drive
-4. **Email Extraction**: Finds recruiter emails in job descriptions
+4. **Recruiter Info Extraction**: Finds recruiter emails and names in job descriptions
 5. **Matching**: Compares candidate experience with job requirements using OpenAI GPT-4
-6. **Calendar Check**: Checks recruiter availability for the next day
+6. **Acceptance Criteria**: Accepts if requirements are met or score ≥ 8/10
+7. **Calendar Check**: Finds morning and afternoon availability via Google Calendar Free/Busy
-7. **Email Sending**: Sends personalized notifications to recruiters with applicant details
+8. **Email Sending (Recruiters)**: Sends personalized notifications to recruiters with applicant details
+9. **Email Sending (Applicants)**: Notifies applicants with recruiter contact and proposed time slots

 ## API Keys and Security